Gotten And Got – The Choice Is Not As Simple As You Think

 The economy hasn’t gotten any better under the new government.

-The second option is better here because it explains a process.
-But would be more common in US English.
+The second option is better here because it explains a process, but it would be more common in US English.

 Gotten as an adjective